Building More Than Ships: University of Hawai‘i Interns Explore STEM Pathways at Pearl Harbor Naval Shipyard

+“I was pleasantly surprised by the kinds of questions and answers the students gave,” said Matt Cook, an engineer at PHNSY & IMF who also teaches a nuclear energy course through the shipyard’s Educational Partnership Agreement with the University of Hawai‘i at Mānoa.
+“I expected to guide them more through the problem, but that wasn’t the case at all.
+Their answers were thoughtful, and one even asked a question I hadn’t considered myself.
+I hope what they took away is the importance of asking questions — and challenging assumptions, including their own.”

+The day concluded with a "windshield tour" through the shipyard's controlled industrial area, where students observed how the U.S. Navy's most advanced ships undergo maintenance.

-Russell Risch, an engineer at Pearl Harbor Naval Shipyard and Maintenance Facility discusses design concepts with Joint Enrollment, Summer STEM Experience (JESSE) intern Ethan Chow during a group activity in the iLab, June 12, 2025.
-The session encouraged critical thinking and hands-on collaboration between students and shipyard professionals.
-The JESSE program introduces high school students to science, technology, engineering and math fields through real-world experiences and mentorship.
-PHNSY & IMF mission is to keep the Navy’s fleet “Fit to Fight” by repairing, maintaining, and modernizing the Navy's fast-attack submarines and surface ships.
+PHNSY & IMF’s mission is to keep the Navy’s fleet “Fit to Fight” by repairing, maintaining, and modernizing the Navy's fast-attack submarines and surface ships.
 Strategically located in the heart of the Pacific, it is the most comprehensive fleet repair and maintenance facility between the U.S. West Coast and the Far East.
-(U.S. Navy photo by Kenny Jones)

 |Date Taken: